kristofzerbe/kiko.io/source/_posts/2023/Hexo-Webfinger-and-better-discoverability.md

 ## The Result

-After deploying to GitHub I was able to search on Fediverse platform on ``@kristof@kiko.io`` and the result is the appropriate account of my Mastodon instance. :)
+After deploying to GitHub I was able to search on a Fediverse platform for ``@kristof@kiko.io`` and the result is the corresponding account of my Mastodon instance. :)

 ![Search on Mastodon](mastodon-search.png)